Model Colony Town, Karachi

 Model Colony Karachi is a neighborhood in Karachi, Pakistan, that is within Korangi District.
 It is situated on the outskirts of the city about two miles northeast of Jinnah International Airport, Karachi's international airport.

+Plane crash

+On May 22, 2020, a Pakistan International Airlines Airbus A320 doing as Flight 8303 crashed in the neighborhood.
+All but two of the 99 people on board died, including a person on the ground, having 98 fatalities.
+The engine scraped the runway first, followed by the right engine.